Excel Probability

 In this context, the values representing the random variable are located in cells C5 to C10, and the corresponding probabilities for those values are found in cells D5 to D10.
 The 3rd argument $C$12 serves as the lower limit for the desired range.
 By utilizing these inputs, the formula computes the cumulative probability of the random variable falling within the specified range, taking into account the provided data and probability values, while considering the designated lower limit.

-3. Getting Individual Probability with Mathematical Fractional Method
+Example 3 – Getting the Individual Probability with a Mathematical Fractional Method

-• Here we have divided Sold Quantity / Production Quantity to find individual probability using the formula below.
+• We have divided Sold Quantity by Production Quantity to find individual probability using the formula below.

 =D5/C5